person-al/person-al.github.io/_posts/2021-08-19-🌳-predicting-the-effects-of-a-new-medium-is-hard.md

 - [Krugment is Wrong about the Internet.
 Again.](https://www.drorpoleg.com/krugman-is-wrong-about-the-internet-again/)
 - [Novels can be used to predict geopolitical conflict 5 years in advance](https://www.theguardian.com/lifeandstyle/2021/jun/26/project-cassandra-plan-to-use-novels-to-predict-next-war)
 - [Compounding Crazy](https://www.notboring.co/p/compounding-crazy): a Packy McCormick piece entirely about how progress is exponential and therefore unpredictable to our linear brains.
+- [Five Things We Need to Know About Technological Change](https://web.cs.ucdavis.edu/~rogaway/classes/188/materials/postman.pdf) covers other metrics you can use to predict technological change.
+I'd like to cover that in a different blog post, or add that in here.
 - Blog posts:
 	- [🌳 NFTs change how we create]({% post_url 2021-09-06-🌳-nfts-change-how-we-create %})
 	- [[❔ How can we predict how a new medium will affect current media]]
-	- [[❔ What is an example of a medium change that led to a media change]]
+	- [[❔ What is an example of a medium change that led to a media change]] **Updates:**
+- 2022-07-29: Added "Five Things We Need to Know About Technological Change" link above.